demonnic/REPLet/README.md

 Once you have the console open, you can type `usage` within the console for the extra commands which REPLet comes with, in addition to executing code.

 By default, adds `recho(msg)`, `rcecho(msg)` etc to allow for easy c/d/h/echoing directly to the console.
+Also adds rdisplay, which works like display() but prints to the REPLet console.
 If this covers over functions you already have and want to use in the console, use `addEchos false` in the REPLet console's command line.

 ## Why REPLet?